min2ha/ukwa-site/content/target/32845/index.en.md

   "start_date": "2015-11-26T09:00:00Z"
 }

-# National Research Network for Low Carbon Energy and Environment (NRN-LCEE)

 The National Research Network for Low Carbon, Energy and the Environment (NRN-LCEE) is based at Environment Centre Wales and funded by Higher Education Funding Council Wales.
 The aim is to integrate research at different spatial scales across air-land-water domains, thereby substantially improving the Welsh research capacity.